yan-soon/tp/docs/UserGuide.md

 ## Quick start

+Follow the steps below to learn how to get started with GradPad!

 1. Ensure you have Java `11` or above installed in your Computer.

 1. Download the latest `GradPad.jar` from [here](https://github.com/AY2021S1-CS2103T-T09-1/tp/releases).

 1. Copy the file to the folder you want to use as the _home folder_ for your GradPad.

 1. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.
+The Main Page similar to below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>